 The Houston Livestock Show and Rodeo is located at NRG Park, near the Kirby exit off of 610 South Loop and along the METRORail Red Line train.

 Getting to the park is fairly straightforward, but you'll want to budget plenty of time to navigate traffic, find a parking space, and get inside.

 Once you enter the park, activities are spread throughout the massive grounds, so be sure to check the event map to find out where to go.
 All major concerts and rodeo competitions happen inside NRG Stadium, just off of Kirby Drive, with entrances to the stadium located off of McNee and Westridge.

 Pro Tip: Download the event's Visitor Guide and Mobile App on your smartphone before you go to have easy access to the day's scheduled events, maps, and dining options.

 When It Is

-The rodeo is held at the end of February through mid-March each year in Houston.
-In 2019, the show took place February 26–March 17.
-In 2020, the show will take place from March 3 - 22.
+The dates vary slightly from the end of February through mid-March in Houston.
+In 2019, the show took place from February 26 to March 17.
+In 2020, the show will take place from March 3 to 22.

 How to Get Tickets

 To gain access to NRG Park during the rodeo, you'll need either a concert/rodeo ticket, a day pass, or a season pass.
 Tickets and special packages can be purchased in advance online or through the RodeoHouston Mobile App.